 Maths: a number expressed in terms of the square root of a negative number.

 By the way, don’t forget that the verb “imagine” is usually followed by the -ing form.

-Drop us a line on WhatsApp
+If you have any questions, don’t hesitate to drop us a line on WhatsApp